This is a guest post written by fellow blogger and Sydney-expert Marie Nieves.

 Food and drinks take a special spot in the Sydney culture.
-Sure, Australian cuisine is not as recognisable as Asian or Italian are, but trust us, they know how to prepare a marvellous meal.
+Sure, Australian cuisine is not as recognizable as Asian or Italian are, but trust us, they know how to prepare a marvelous meal.
 On top of that, Sydney is home to some of the best wines in the world.
-If you consider yourself a wine connoisseur, then make sure you visit some of Sydney’s neighbouring vineyards.
-Being just a couple of hours’ drive from the city centre, these places have always been local favourites.
+If you consider yourself a wine connoisseur, then make sure you visit some of Sydney’s neighboring vineyards.
+Being just a couple of hours’ drive from the city center, these places have always been local favorites.

 One of the biggest tourist attractions in Sydney is Bondi Beach.
 Even though this is a beautiful place, most locals think of it as a tourist trap.
 If you want to get a feel of real Sydney beaches, then look no further than Redleaf Beach, Milk Beach or Long Reef Beach.
 These places are equally gorgeous, but you won’t have thousands of people around you at all times.

 Renting a car or taking a cab are both great ways to move around the city, but if you want the true Sydney treatment, then the subway is the only way to go.
 Locals love their public transport and why wouldn’t they when it functions perfectly.
 There are plenty of trains, so missing one will not result in a disaster.
 Just make sure you get a whole day pass; it is a lot cheaper than buying a ticket per ride.

 Where to crash for the night in Sydney